tari-project/tari/RFC/src/Glossary.md

 ## Token Wallet
 [token wallet]: #token-wallet "An Asset Manager Wallet for Tari Assets and Tokens"

-A Tari Token Wallet is responsible for managing [Digital asset]s and [Tokens], and for constructing and negotiating [instructions]s for transferring and receiving Assets and Tokens on the [Digital Asset Network].
+A Tari Token Wallet is responsible for managing [Digital asset]s and [Tokens], and for constructing and negotiating [instruction]s for transferring and receiving Assets and Tokens on the [Digital Asset Network].

 ## Unspent transaction outputs